Tuning Out the Noise: Timeless Investing Advice that Works

 Understand the Fees You are Paying

 Fees matter over time.
-Unfortunately, some forms of compensation (such as commissions) are not always transparent and do not always appear on investment statements.
+Unfortunately, some forms of compensation (such as commissions or fund expenses) are not always transparent and do not always appear on investment statements.
 Be clear on how much you are paying, and if the investment vehicle is overly complex, you might want to reconsider.
 People tend to overlook fees if they are not apparent or if there is some sort of “guarantee” involved.

 Accept that Market Risk isn't the Only Risk

-Buy Gold with Fun Money, Not Your Life Savings
+Gold is for Glitter, Not Your Life Savings

 Gold and similar commodities have historically been poor investments.
-Gold pays no income, unlike stocks and bonds, and it is impossible to value because the precious metal is unpredictably based on supply and demand — often driven by fear and not fundamentals.
+Gold pays no income, unlike stocks and bonds, and it is impossible to value because the precious metal is unpredictably based on supply and demand – often driven by fear, not fundamentals.

 Embrace a Global Approach to Reduce Portfolio Risk